Island Resorts with a Difference

 Glamping at its best

-Just off the coast of Sumbawa, Pulau Moyo (Moyo Island) is 350 square kilometres of paradise: lush rainforest, secluded waterfalls, outstanding coral reefs and arguably Indonesia’s most lavish private beach resort, the Amanwana.
+Just off the coast of Sumbawa, Pulau Moyo (Moyo Island) is 350 sq km (135 sq miles) of paradise: lush rainforest, secluded waterfalls, outstanding coral reefs and arguably Indonesia’s most lavish private beach resort, the Amanwana.

 This exclusive resort is situated in a secluded cove on the western tip of the island, looking out to the protected marine park of Amanwana Bay.
 With just 20 luxury tents dotted from the jungle to the ocean front, accommodation here is peaceful, unique and private.
 The atmosphere is that of modest opulence.